ryandub/Rubeez/README.md

 Ruby utility for creating Rackspace Cloud Servers and using them to generate HTTP traffic to a specified host.
 Based on the idea from [Bees With Machine Guns](https://github.com/newsapps/beeswithmachineguns).

+This is still very much a work-in-progress, so expect some rough edges and terrible error handling.

 ## Installation
 ### Vagrant